Lore09/Kiratech-DevOps-challenge/README.md

 ssh ansible@master-public-address -i ../env/ssh-key
 ```

 The address of the master node is the one provided by the previous steps.
-If the error `access denied: public key` error shows up just wait a few minutes, then try again with the connection (the vm is not fully configured yet, therefore the public key has not been added to the authorized hosts).
+If the `access denied: public key` error shows up just wait a few minutes, then try again with the connection (the vm is not fully configured yet, therefore the public key has not been added to the authorized hosts).

 Now that you have access to the `control node` you need to clone the [`K3s Ansible`](https://github.com/k3s-io/k3s-ansible) repository from github.